leptail/leptail/README.md

 # Leptail
-*Component Library for [Leptos](https://github.com/leptos-rs/leptos)*: Component Library that aims to be headless, themeable using [tailwindcss](https://github.com/tailwindlabs/tailwindcss).
-While being flexible to how developer/designer willing to theme, the library aims to provide off the shelf themes so that one can get started quickly.
-Read more at [Leptail Core Readme](https://github.com/leptail/leptail/tree/main/leptail).
+*Component Library for [Leptos](https://github.com/leptos-rs/leptos)*: Component Library that aims to be headless, with a default Design System.

 ## Note
 The project is still in the experimental level.
-Complete tooling is still being worked out.
+Right now, the aim of the project has changed thus will go complete rewrite.
+Read more at [Leptail Core Readme](https://github.com/leptail/leptail/tree/main/leptail).

 ## How to build